srirambalajigit/PowerPlatformAIAssistantsToolbox/README.md

 # PowerPlatformAIAssistantsToolbox
+This repo contains toolbox AI Assistant tools based on GPT Prompts to assist Power Platform developers and testers.
-This repo contains solutions for AI Assistants created using PowerApps, GPT Prompts, AI Builder and Copilot Studio.
+It was created using PowerApps, GPT Prompts, AI Builder and Copilot Studio.
+This toolbox was inspired by XrmToolbox.